basilbelbeisi/ai-excel-formula-generator/README.md

 These choices were made to keep the dataset clean for demonstration purposes.

 ## Future Work
-* Expand dataset with more complex
+* Expand dataset with more complex conditions and nested functions.
+* Integrate with Excel directly (e.g., via an add-in).
+* Improve user interface for interactive formula generation.